Skip to main content

 Water and Power

-Mains water is limited, and tap water should be boiled before drinking it.
+Mains water is limited, and tap water must be boiled before drinking it.
 Bottled water is readily available.

 Power supply remains unreliable, particularly during the dry season.
 Rented accommodation and hotels rely on generators and private water supplies.